2018 Copa Libertadores finals: Second leg

-Violence and change of venue
+Violence and relocation to Madrid

 Prior to the second leg of the final on 24 November, the Boca Juniors team bus was attacked en route to River Plate's stadium, the Estadio Monumental Antonio Vespucio Liberti.
 Multiple windows were broken by projectiles thrown from a crowd surrounding the bus, allowing pepper spray to enter the cabin.
 Several players were injured as a result of the broken glass and pepper spray, with the match delayed by one hour to 18:00 local time.
 Kickoff was later moved to 18:20 local time, and again to 19:15, before once more being delayed until 19:30.
 Following the delays, the match was rescheduled for the following day, 25 November, with the same kickoff, 17:00 local time.
 Former Boca Juniors and River Plate striker Gabriel Batistuta called the attacks "shameful".

 On 25 November, prior to the rescheduled second leg, Boca Juniors requested that the match be postponed in order for it to be played in "conditions of equality."
 CONMEBOL postponed the match once more as Boca's requirements could not guaranteed.
 On 27 November, CONMEBOL confirmed the second leg would be played outside Argentina due to safety concerns, with the match taking place on 8 or 9 December.
-Subsequently, on 29 November, CONMEBOL confirmed the match would take place at the Santiago Bernabéu in Madrid, Spain, on 9 December at 20:30 local time.
+Subsequently, on 29 November, CONMEBOL confirmed the match would take place at the Santiago Bernabéu Stadium in Madrid, Spain, on 9 December at 20:30 local time.